 Then I feel like you’re shouting at me.

-Occasionally I’ll get put on someone’s list (without my permission) or I find that a newsletter just isn’t providing me value anymore.
+Often I’ll get put on someone’s list (without my permission) or I find that a newsletter just isn’t providing me value anymore.
 If I have to hunt down a way to get of a list, you can bet I’m not going to be happy about it.
-Just because I get off a list doesn’t mean I won’t buy from you…but if you frustrate me, I will remember it.

 Leave a Reply